 - 9.1 The Chief Executive Officer is responsible for the keeping of Minutes on behalf of Council.
-Those Minutes must record: - the date, place, time and nature of the Council Meeting; - the names of Councillors and whether they are present, an apology, or on leave; - the titles of the members of Council staff present who are not part of the gallery; - the disclosure of a conflict of interest made by a Councillor in accordance with the Act; - the arrivals and departures of Councillors, during the course of the Meeting (including any temporary departures or arrivals); - every Motion and amendment moved (including procedural Motions), - the outcome of every Motion moved; - where a division is called, the names of every Councillor and the way their vote was cast (and if they abstained); - when requested by a Councillor, a record of their support of, opposition to, or abstention from voting on any Motion, noting that under section 61(5) of the Act that a Councillor present at the meeting who does not vote is taken to have voted against the question; - details of any failure to achieve or maintain a quorum; - details of any petitions made to Council; - the time and reason for any adjournment of the Meeting or suspension of standing orders; - any other matter, which the Chief Executive Officer thinks should be recorded to clarify the intention of the Meeting or assist in the reading of the Minutes; and - the time the Council Meeting was opened and closed, including any part of the Council Meeting that was closed to members of the public.
+Those Minutes must record: - the date, place, time and nature of the Council Meeting; - the names of Councillors and whether they are present, an apology, or on leave; - the titles of the members of Council staff present who are not part of the gallery; - the disclosure of a conflict of interest made by a Councillor in accordance with the Act; - the arrivals and departures of Councillors, during the course of the Meeting (including any temporary departures or arrivals); - every Motion and amendment moved (including procedural Motions), - the outcome of every Motion moved; - The names of each Councillor and the way their vote was cast on each item, noting that under section 61(5) of the Act that a Councillor present at the meeting who does not vote is taken to have voted against the question for the purposes of determining the result of the vote: - details of any failure to achieve or maintain a quorum; - · details of any petitions made to Council; - the time and reason for any adjournment of the Meeting or suspension of standing orders; - any other matter, which the Chief Executive Officer thinks should be recorded to clarify the intention of the Meeting or assist in the reading of the Minutes; and - the time the Council Meeting was opened and closed, including any part of the Council Meeting that was closed to members of the public.

-10 Unscheduled Council Meetings
+10 Council Meetings not scheduled by Council resolution

-10.1 Where a Council meeting is required urgently, or to deal with a specific matter in a timely manner that cannot wait for a Council meeting scheduled by Council resolution, the Mayor, or at least three Councillors may by written notice call an unscheduled Council meeting.
+- 10.1 Where a Council meeting is required urgently, or to deal with a specific matter in a timely manner that cannot wait for a Council meeting scheduled by Council resolution, the Mayor, or at least three Councillors may by written notice call a Council meeting. - 10.2 Where it is not possible for the procedure in 10.1 to occur, such as during caretaker period, the Chief Executive Officer may call a Council Meeting at their discretion if it is considered that the matter cannot wait for the meeting to be called in accordance with 10.1.

-- 10.2 The notice must specify the date and time of the proposed meeting and the business to be transacted. - 10.3 The notice must be presented to the Chief Executive Officer at least seven days prior to the meeting date. - 10.4 The Chief Executive Officer must call the unscheduled Council meeting as specified in the notice. - 10.5 Unless all the Councillors are present at the unscheduled Council meeting and unanimously agree by resolution to deal with a matter that is not specified on the unscheduled Council meeting notice, only the business specified is to be transacted. - 10.6 The Chief Executive Officer must give notice to the public of any unscheduled Council meeting via Council's website at least five days prior to the meeting and by public notice, where possible, as soon as is practicable.
+- 10.3 The notice must specify the date and time of the proposed meeting and the business to be transacted or matters to be heard. - 10.4 The notice must be presented to the Chief Executive Officer at least seven days prior to the meeting date.
+If the meeting is called under 10.1, the Chief Executive Officer may sign all sections of the notice. - 10.5 The Chief Executive Officer must call the Council meeting as specified in the notice. - 10.6 Unless all the Councillors are present at the Council meeting and unanimously agree by resolution to deal with a matter that is not specified on the Council meeting notice, only the business specified is to be transacted. - 10.7 The Chief Executive Officer must give notice to the public of any Council meeting via Council's website at least five days prior to the meeting and by public notice, where possible, as soon as is practicable.